Enalean/tuleap/plugins/tracker/scripts/lib/artifact-modal/adr/0001-choice-of-templating-engine.md

 * Good, because it builds upon the web components specifications.
 Its outputs are spec-compliant Custom Elements.
 * Good, because it offers easy composition.
-Templates are built with tagged template literals that can be composed, elements are composed from plain objects and pure functions.
+Templates are built with tagged template literals that can be composed, elements are composed of plain objects and pure functions.
 Custom elements also provide easy composition: to use a component, write its tag in an HTML template with the correct attributes.
 * Good, because [it is a library, not a Framework][9].
 If we change our mind or bump into a limitation, we can replace each component individually, we will not end up in the same situation where we have to overhaul **everything**.